Music Education, BM

 1. Written notification of program acceptance.
 (Meeting minimum admission standards does not guarantee acceptance.)

-2. Completion of all Area F courses and a minimum of 24 hours in Areas A-E of the Core Curriculum and MUSC 2900 Intro. to Music Ed. and Tech. and MUSC 2301 Introduction to World Music with grades of A, B, C, or K.
+2. Completion of all Area F courses and a minimum of 24 hours in Core IMPACTS and MUSC 2900 Intro. to Music Ed. and Tech. and MUSC 2301 Introduction to World Music with grades of A, B, C, or K.

 3. Maintenance of the 2.50 or better Program Grade Point Average as explained above and 2.5 or better institutional Grade Point Average.